lyndon025/playtested/src/content/article/2023-01-13-robocop-becomes-a-samurai-in-this-retro-style-platformer--vengeful-guardian-moonrider---r.md

 ---
-title: "Robocop becomes a samurai in this retro style platformer | Vengeful Guardian: Moonrider - Review"
+author: lyndonguitar
+category: Review
-description: "Vengeful Guardian: Moonrider is an authentic recreation of the classic 90s ninja video games like Ninja Gaiden, Shinobi, and Shadow of the Ninja.
+description: 'Vengeful Guardian: Moonrider is an authentic recreation of the classic 90s ninja video games like Ninja Gaiden, Shinobi, and Shadow of the Ninja.
 The 16-bit music, art style, and gameplay are all captured perfectly without a miss.
-Going in blind, you would think it is a remaster or port of a real existing 90s game."
+Going in blind, you would think it is a remaster or port of a real existing 90s game.'
+featured: false
 pubDate: 2023-01-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "vengeful-guardian:-moonrider-(pc,-ps5,-ps4,-ns)"]
+tags:
-featured: false
+- taptap
+- vengeful-guardian:-moonrider-(pc,-ps5,-ps4,-ns)
-thumb: "/images/reviews/2023-01-13-robocop-becomes-a-samurai-in-this-retro-style-platformer--vengeful-guardian-moonrider---r-0.avif"
+thumb: /images/reviews/2023-01-13-robocop-becomes-a-samurai-in-this-retro-style-platformer--vengeful-guardian-moonrider---r-0.avif
+title: 'Robocop becomes a samurai in this retro style platformer | Vengeful Guardian:
+  Moonrider - Review'
 ---

 <div class="gallery">